tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

     project.
 Special care must be taken when mixing the two within a single class or inheritance tree, as the automation provided by the uvm_field mixins will always execute prior to the handcrafted implementation.
-The only exception here is —auto configuration" which relies upon the field registration macros, will only exe- cute when super.build_phase() is called.
-When macros are used incorrectly, error/warning messages might not directly indicate the source of the issue and ,during simulation, debugging with macros might be more challenging.
-The capabilities and support for macro compilation and debugging might differ from vendor to vendor.
+The only exception here is "auto configuration" which relies upon the field registration functions, will only execute when super().build_phase() is called.
+When functions are used incorrectly, error/warning messages might not directly indicate the source of the issue and, during simulation, debugging with functions might be more challenging.
-  * It is also important to understand that different macro types are used in different contexts.
+  * It is also important to understand that different mixin types are used in different contexts.

-1) Registration macros (uvm*utils*, \*callbacks, constants, etc.) are typically used once and do not incur a performance penalty.
+  1) Registration macros (uvm*utils*, *callbacks*, constants, etc.) are typically used once and do not incur a performance penalty.
   2) Sequence macros (uvm_do*)
     typically expand in just a few lines and do not create any over- head, but for really fine grained sequence and item control, the underlying sequence functions may be used directly.

-3) Field utils macros
+  3) Field utils mixin function
-(uvm_field\_*type*) provide for a number of field types (int, enum, string, object, \*aa*, \*sarray*, \*queue*, etc.), which are generic implementations for that particular field of a print(), compare(), pack(), unpack(), or record() function.
-Handcrafted implementations for these functions can be supplied instead of the generic code provided by the uvm_field_\* macros by implementing the do_print(), do_compare(), do_pack(), do_unpack(), or do_record() functions respectively.
+    (uvm_field_*type*) provide for a number of field types (int, enum, string, object, *aa*, *sarray*, *queue*, etc.), which are generic implementations for that particular field of a print(), compare(), pack(), unpack(), or record() function.
+Handcrafted implementations for these functions can be supplied instead of the generic code provided by the uvm_field_* macros by implementing the do_print(), do_compare(), do_pack(), do_unpack(), or do_record() functions respectively.

-4) The uvm_field_\* macro implementations have a non-programmable execution order within the compare/copy/etc. methods, whereas the handcrafted implementations provide full con- trol over this order via do_compare/do_copy/etc. methods.
+  4) The uvm_field_* macro implementations have a non-programmable execution order within the compare/copy/etc. methods, whereas the handcrafted implementations provide full con- trol over this order via do_compare/do_copy/etc. methods.

 The UVM distribution comes with two examples of small environments illustrating the usage with and without macro usage.
 The examples are